 Related Post: 7 Quick Day Trips From Orlando For More Florida Fun

-Enjoy GPS-enabled map navigation, up-to-date hours of operation, and detailed information on shows and exhibits.
+Enjoy GPS-enabled map navigation, Kennedy Space Center FAQ, up-to-date hours of operation, and detailed information on shows and exhibits.
 Stay on top of the current weather, enhance your visit with guest services, or locate the nearest restroom.

 It's like having a personal space pilot in the palm of your hand.
 The Kennedy Space Center Guide helps you make the most of your star-studded visit.
 Customize your visit with an astronaut appearance, or set up notifications for rocket launch updates.